quintel/documentation/general/co2_calculations.md

 For converters that have CO<sub>2</sub> capture and storage (CCS) abilities, the associated CO<sub>2</sub> emissions of its energy output are reduced by the capture factor.
 The capture factor of CCS technologies in the model is 85%.

-Because the CO<sub>2</sub> emission calculation is based on energy flows, the model calculates only *energetic* CO<sub>2</sub> emissions.
+Because the CO<sub>2</sub> emissions calculation is based on energy flows, the model calculates only *energetic* CO<sub>2</sub> emissions.
 This does not include CO<sub>2</sub> emissions from final non-energy consumption, fugitive emissions, industrial process, solvent and other product use, agriculture, LULUCF (Land Use, Land Use Change, and Forestry), and other.
 For more information on these definitions click [here](http://www.eea.europa.eu/publications/emep-eea-emission-inventory-guidebook-2009/part-b-sectoral-guidance-chapters).

 | Energy Carrier | Emission factor | Source |
 |----------------|-----------------|--------|